andyngdz/localai_backend/docs/CODING_STYLE.md

 ```

 **Benefits:**

 - Self-documenting and clear intent
 - Type-safe and tested by Python core team
 - Cross-platform and handles edge cases
 - Follows Python idioms and best practices

 **If unsure whether a standard library solution exists:**

 1. Use MCP or WebSearch to research
 2. Ask "Is there a Python standard library for X?"
 3. Check the Python docs

 ## Type Safety

 Fix type errors at their source—never use `# type: ignore` to bypass warnings.
-When mypy reports an error:
+When pyright reports an error:

 - Define proper types (Pydantic models, Protocol)
-- Use `cast()` with explanatory comments for legitimate type narrowing
 - Add type annotations to function signatures when library stubs are incomplete

 **Never use `# type: ignore[return-value]` or any specific type ignore comments.** If a function's return type doesn't match: